YiyangZhang0201/starter-hugo-academic/content/note/micro1.md

 ---
-title: Note for Micro-Economics I
+title: Note for Micro-Economics
-summary: This note is based on my learning at the Gatech and reviewing several different textbooks.
-Thanks a lot to Professor Maxwell Rosenthal's excellent teaching!
+summary: The base of this note is my learning content at Georgia Tech courses: Econ 7022 and 7023.
+This note is built from the lecture notes from the above courses based on my own understanding and refers to multiple textbooks.
+Part of the proofs and calculations are done by myself.
+So, if you find there are any mistakes, please get in touch with me.

 tags:
 - Economy
 date: "2023-11-30T00:00:00Z"